Temperature and Respiratory Emergency Department Visits: A Mediation Analysis with Ambient Ozone Exposure: Discussion

 Our study has several strengths.
 First, to the best of our knowledge, our analysis is the first ozone mediation analysis to study temperature's effect on respiratory-related ED visits as opposed to mortality.
 Compared to mortality, ED visits are more immediate and widespread measure of acute morbidity, and provide an improved understanding of the burden on healthcare systems.
 Our analysis is also the first to account for a nonlinear temperature effect in the outcome regression.

 Second, we developed a more flexible and robust method to estimate causal mediation effects by integrating BART into the mediator regression.
-Previous mediation analyses relied on parametric linear \citep{RN18, RN19, RN39} or Poisson regressions \citep{RN20} to model the association between temperature and ozone.
+Previous mediation analyses relied on parametric linear \citep{RN18, RN19, RN39} or Poisson regressions \citep{RN20} with additive effects to model the association between temperature and ozone.
 BART combines the strengths of machine learning and Bayesian inference, allowing it to capture nonlinear relationships and complex interactions while providing uncertainty quantification \citep{RN26}.
+In the literature, \cite{lineroMediationAnalysisUsing2025} and \cite{tingEstimatingHeterogeneousCausal2025} have used BART for binary exposures to directly model and regularize heterogeneous direct and indirect effects.
+In contrast, our study focuses on direct and indirect effects for a continuous exposure in temperature where BART is mainly used as a nonparametric estimator of the exposure-mediator relationship only, preserving interpretability in the scientifically informed outcome regression.
 Our nonparametric sum-of-trees model flexibly estimates the mean structure, enabling the temperature-ozone association to differ by humidity, seasonality, and time period \citep{RN27}.

 Third, we included interaction terms between temperature and ambient ozone in the outcome regression.
 Existing studies suggest interactions between temperature and ozone on health outcomes \citep{RN28} and we identified significant interaction effects in our application as well.
 Omitting the interaction in the model can result in incorrect specification of the health model, resulting in bias in the assessment of causal mediation effects \citep{RN29}.
 Reporting both the PNIE and TNIE allows us to evaluate the mediator-outcome relationship at both the reference and exposed levels of temperature, thereby capturing potential interaction between ozone (mediator) and temperature (exposure).